FKnottenbelt/Docker_for_rails/notes/notes.md

 in the container

 The 'redis' service
-This is a off the shelf image, so no building.
+This is an off the shelf image, so no building.
 Since we only use it from inside our app, no ports, no volumes.

+The 'database' service
+Also an off the shelf image, so no building.
+Since we only use it from inside our app, no ports, no volumes.
+The image has an build in CMD ["postgres"] which starts the postgres server.
+It comes with psql build in. (and with pager set to off :-).

+We add env files to host our database variables.

 ```
 version: '3'